J-SIT/tlsa-checker/README.md

 <br>
 <br>

-Version 1 is already functional, version 2 is in beta state.
+Version 1 is already functional, version 2 is now out of beta state.